 Substitute goods are those which can be used in place of each other giving equal satisfaction to the consumers e.g. wheat and rice, tea and coffee etc. There is an indirect relationship between the price of substitute goods and supply of the given commodity, other things being constant and vice versa.
 It implies that as the price of substitute goods increases, the supply of given commodity starts declining.

-If the price of coke rises, it will result in more supply of coke as it becomes more profitable for firms to supply coke instead of limca.
-Thus, an increase in the price of coke leads to a fall in the supply of limca.
+Coke and Pepsi are subsitute goods to each other.
+So, If the price of coke rises, it will result in more supply of coke as it becomes expensive for the consumers to buy coke instead of Pepsi.
+Thus, more demand of Pepsi due to less price of Pepsi as compared to price of coke results fall in the supply of Pepsi.

 b) Joint Products: